JonahGroendal/inverse-trs/README.md

 ## Nomenclature
 The swap contract is defined by its reference asset and its denominating asset, for example "ETH/USD".

 The symbol for the synthetic asset representing the protection buyer pool is its target asset followed by its collateralizing asset in superscript.
-For the protection seller pool, it's the reference asset followed by the denominating asset in superscript, all preceded with an "x".
+For the protection seller pool, it's the reference asset followed by the denominating asset.

 For example,
 ETH/USD hedge token: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;USDᵉᵗʰ, or Ether-collateralized synthetic USD